 Starting Wages Respond to Employer's Risk

-Firms hiring new graduates face uncertainty on the future productivity of workers.
-Theory suggests that starting wages reflect this, with lower pay for greater uncertainty.
-We use the dispersion of exam grades within a field of education as an indicator of the unobserved heterogeneity that employers face.
-We find solid evidence that starting wages are lower if the variance of exam grades is higher and higher if the skew is higher: employers shift the cost of productivity risk to new hires, but pay for the opportunity to catch a really good worker.
-Estimating the extent of risk cost sharing between firm and worker shows that shifting to workers is larger in the market sector than in the public sector and diminishes with experience.
+Firms hiring fresh graduates face uncertainty on the future productivity of workers.
+Intuitively, one expects starting wages to reflect this.
+Formal analysis supports the intuition.
+We use the dispersion of exam grades within a field of education as an indicator of the heterogeneity that employers face.
+We find solid evidence that starting wages are lower if the variance of exam grades is higher and that starting wages are lower if the skew is higher: employers shift quality risk to new hires, but pay for the opportunity to catch the really good workers.

 Suggested Citation: Suggested Citation